fredakilla/Quadcopter-Redux-Guide/ReadMe.md

 Most radio controllers should be automatically detected.

-Here is the list of radios with which I could test the game:
+here is a list of radios known to work with this mod:

 - TBS tango 2
 - DJI FPV controller 2 (the one of the avata and the DJI FPV)
 - BetaFPV LiteRadio 2 SE
-- Radiomaster TX12
+- Radiomaster TX12 / TX16

 For the configuration, open the menu of the drone.
 Go to the submenu 'Gamepad'.

 Activate 'direct input' if you have a radio controller otherwise deactivate it to use a gamepad like xbox360.

 Change the value of the sticks in order to affect correctly the throttle, pitch, yaw and roll.
-You can use the gauges to detect the index of the stick you are touching.
+You can use the gauges and the text indicator to detect the index of the stick you are touching.

 And do the same if you want to bind buttons, like for example the engine arming, the unstuck button, or the fire button...

 You can also adjust the precision of the sticks from this menu or add deadband.

 ![ScreenShot](https://github.com/fredakilla/Quadcopter-Redux-Guide/blob/main/img/Gamepad.jpg)

+It's recommended to run a stick calibration.
+Move you stick in all directions up to the limits.

 ## Rates Configuration
 The 'controller' menu allows you to define your rates to obtain the desired rotation speed.
 The supported modes are Actual, Betaflight, Kiss and Raceflight.